 Starting to invest earlier, say at 35-years, means the investment period increases to thirty years.
 This has a profound effect on the investment value when retiring

 1. Bonds.
 At 2.5 they will be worth $540,000 with an annual income in 30-years of $13,500 with the total amount invested being $360,000.

 2. Stocks.
 At 10% Large-cap stocks will be worth $2.2 million with an annual dividend income in 30-years of $44,000 with the total amount invested being $360,000.

-Whilst not everyone can start investing whilst in their thirties or younger, as the above figures illustrate the younger you start then the much more the retirement investment nest egg will be worth.
+While not everyone can start investing while they are in their thirties or younger, as the above figures illustrate the younger you start then the much more the retirement investment nest egg will be worth.